SproutSeeds/bus-mall/user-stories.md

 MARKETING
 As the marketing team I want to keep track of how many times each product image is clicked on.

-As the marketing team I want a visual demographic
+As the marketing team I want a visual demographic of the amount of clicks matching up with the image name.

+As the marketing team I want the images to be centered in the page.

+As the marketing team I want to see smooth transitions between images and make sure there aren't duplicates.